anyafries/fluxnet_bench/README.md

 * `----agg`: raw, daily, seasonal
 * `--setting`: insite, loso (TODO: logo, random-insite, random??)

-all the start, stop are aggregated...
-See `results/plots_tmp` for plots that compare the methods.
+Output plots will appear in `results/plots_tmp`.
 There will also be a table of results printed to the terminal.

-For example, the following evaluates the previous code:
+For example, the following evaluates any sites that have been evaluated at the seasonal aggregation in the leave-one-site-out setting:

 ```
 python3 eval.py --agg seasonal --setting loso